 J-PAL’s Labor Markets sector evaluates what works to get the unemployed back into the workforce, to ease young people’s transitions into the working world, provide the skills entrepreneurs need to succeed, and help businesses grow and innovate.

-In addition to supporting policymakers in applying evidence from randomized evaluations to their work, sector chairs and staff write policy insights that synthesize general lessons emerging from the research, condense results from evaluations in policy publications and evaluation summaries, and fund new research through the Skills for Youth Program.
+In addition to supporting policymakers in applying evidence from randomized evaluations to their work, sector chairs and staff write policy insights that synthesize general lessons emerging from the research, and condense results from evaluations in policy publications and evaluation summaries.
 See all evaluations in the Labor Markets sector.

 What are the impacts of vocational education on labor markets, migration patterns, and health and fertility outcomes in Kenya?